oemof/tespy/docs/tutorials/pygmo_optimization.rst

         :start-after: [sec_2]
         :end-before: [sec_3]

-After this, we import the :py:class:`tespy.tools.optimize.OptimizationProblem` class and create an instance of our self defined class, which we pass to an instance of the OptimizationProblem class.
+After this, we import the :py:class:`tespy.tools.optimization.OptimizationProblem` class and create an instance of our self defined class, which we pass to an instance of the OptimizationProblem class.
 We also have to pass

 - the variables to optimize,
 - the constraints to consider and